-DateLessThan: The expiration date and time for the URL in Unix time format (in seconds) and Coordinated Universal Time (UTC).
+The expiration date and time for the URL in Unix time format (in seconds) and Coordinated Universal Time (UTC).
 For example, January 1, 2013 10:00 am UTC converts to 1357034400 in Unix time format.
-For information about UTC, see RFC 3339, Date and Time on the Internet: Timestamps, http://tools.ietf.org/html/rfc3339.

 This value must match the value of the Expires query string parameter in the signed URL.
 Do not enclose the value in quotation marks.